ptomato/talks/las2021/README.md

 ![](hello-world-skeleton.png)

 <!--
-  With that, we can see the skeleton app run.
+  With that added, we can do yarn start and see the skeleton app run.
 -->

 ---